Databases | Tasks for Practical Class 11

 Tasks:

-1. Basic Index: Create an index on the Users table to speed up lookups based on join_date.
+- Basic Index: Create an index on the

-10. Drop Index: Remove the expression index created in step 6 (LOWER(title) on Posts).
+Poststable, assuming frequent edits and deletions might have occurred. - Drop Index: Remove the expression index created in step 6 (

 Variant 5: Flight Booking System